lupo-src/devops-test-assignment/README.md

 Steps to deploy:
 * Login to Bastion host and below commands
 * Checkout current repo `git clone https://github.com/lupo-src/devops-test-assignment.git`
-* (Linux) Adjust inventory file `hosts` if you want to execute on another host then locally
+* (Linux) Adjust inventory file `hosts` if you want to execute on another host then locally, provide credentials if needed
-* (Windows) Adjust inventory file `hosts` with your Windows machine IP (make sure that there is connection between Bastion and Windows machine)
+* (Windows) Adjust inventory file `hosts` with your Windows machine IP (make sure that there is connection between Bastion and Windows machine on port 5986) and with your credentials
 * (Linux) Run ansible playbook `ansible-playbook -i hosts deploy_service.yaml --limit=linux`
 * (Windows) Run ansible playbook `ansible-playbook -i hosts deploy_service.yaml --limit=windows`